unusualcomputers/unusualcomputers/writing/text/flowerpot.md

 ![keyboard](../pics/kbd.jpg)

-Got it of ebay for a fiver,it took a couple of weeks to arrive and it worked.
+Got it of e-bay for a fiver,it took a couple of weeks to arrive and it worked.
 These keyboards come with a dongle that you plug into USB and just work, a mouse pad and all the keys are there.
 And it's rechargeable.
 Can't ask for more.

 All in all, three USB ports.
-The hub used was a £2 anonymous e-bay special, so I had to put in some effort make it work but it does (and in honesty, not that much - see [details here](https://github.com/unusualcomputers/unusualcomputers/blob/master/writing/text/usbnotes.md#hack-one-software), a small change to autostart.sh file on the sd card and it was up and running).
+The hub used was a £2 anonymous e-bay special, so I had to put in some effort to make it work but it does (and in honesty, not that much - see [details here](https://github.com/unusualcomputers/unusualcomputers/blob/master/writing/text/usbnotes.md#hack-one-software), a small change to autostart.sh file on the sd card and it was up and running).

 At this point I put it all together, connected the hub using a mini usb shim (a small adapter that goes inside a usb plug), a TV using a mini HDMI to HDMI cable and powered it up through a USB port on the TV.
 All was looking great except that I could not install any add-ons no matter what I tried.
 The next day I re-installed OpenElec and it just worked.
 Not sure what went wrong, nor if this was a problem with my installation or kodi servers, but the fix was ten minutes of work, so not really sure I care.